stefanrueger/urboot/README.md

    of the device's flash memory page size.
 In contrast to this hardware-supported bootloader often have very large sizes, eg, the ATmega328p can have hw-supported bootloaders with 512, 1024, 2048 and 4096 bytes size.
 Its flash page size is 128 bytes, so vector bootloaders can occupy any multiple of that.
+Normally, the best use of MCU flash space is to select `j`-type vector bootloaders (see below), and only select `h`-type hardware supported bootloaders if they happen to occupy the same space.
+When installing bootloaders take care to program the right fuses (see *Usage* below).
 There are three types of vector bootloaders that the urboot project offers:
     + `j` versions cost minimal to no extra space in the bootloader and need applications to be patched during upload. `avrdude -c urclock` does that auto-magically.
     + In `v` and `V` versions the bootloader patched the applications itself to various degrees of rigour.
-They generally consume a lot of extra space on the MCU at no run-time benefit; these types are not recommended, and urboot support for these may be withdrawn in the future.
+They generally consume a lot of extra space on the MCU at no run-time benefit; these types are not recommended, and urboot support for these are likely to be withdrawn in future.
-   The best use of MCU flash space is to select `j`-type vector bootloaders, and only select `h`-type hardware supported bootloaders if they happen to occupy the same space.
-   When installing bootloaders take care to program the right fuses (see *Usage* below).
  - **Protection** from overwriting itself.
-All urboot bootloaders offer protection from overwriting themselves.
+All urboot bootloaders are protected from overwriting themselves.
 Although this can in theory be switched off at compile time, the recommendation is to never do that even when using hardware-supported bootloaders that can be protected by lock bits (as the user may have chosen not to program the lock bits).
 As an aside, vector bootloaders